Revealing the Parallel Multilingual Learning within Large Language Models: Parallel Multilingual Input

 Given an input $\mathbf{X}$ of a task and a template $f(\cdot)$ to transform the input to an instruction, the conventional ICL can be expressed as follows:

-where $\mathbf{Y}$ denotes the target output of the task and $y_t$ denotes the token generated at moment $t$. \textsc{PiM} extends beyond the conventional ICL approach of feeding LLMs solely with inputs in one language.
+where $\mathbf{Y}$ denotes the target output of the task and $y_t$ denotes the token generated at moment $t$.
+PMI extends beyond the conventional ICL approach of feeding LLMs solely with inputs in one language.
 Instead, it encompasses providing input in multiple languages, translated by professional human translators or sophisticated machine translation (MT) systems.
-The \textsc{PiM} can be shown as:
+The PMI can be shown as:

 where $\mathbf{M}=\{m_1, m_2, ..., m_k\}$ is a parallel language set containing $k$ translations of the input.
 The template $f(\cdot)$ we used is neutral for both the input $\mathbf{X}$ and its translations $\mathbf{M}$, making LLMs cannot distinguish them.
-Figure \ref{fig:f2} shows the difference between the conventional ICL and our \textsc{PiM} when translating De $\rightarrow$ En.
+Figure \ref{fig:f2} shows the difference between the conventional ICL and our PMI when translating De $\rightarrow$ En.

-Due to the import of parallel languages, three aspects should be considered when constructing a \textsc{PiM} prompt, including the choice of languages, the choice of translators, and the display order of languages.
+Three aspects should be considered when constructing a PMI prompt: the choice of languages, the choice of translators, and the display order of languages.
 As shown in Appendix \ref{app:sec1}, our preliminary experiments suggest that: (1) choosing the language that LLMs understand better is crucial; (2) higher translation quality can lead to larger improvements; (3) it is preferable to place languages better understood at head and tail of the input sequence.